masnun/kat2email/README.md

 __Torrents__:

-Choose the `type` of torrents you would like to monitor and choose the `keywords` you want to look for.
+Choose the `categories` of torrents you would like to monitor and choose the `keywords` you want to look for.
 You can also choose the number of `pages` it should monitor (it helps in the case of less popular items) and the `source` url (in case the domain changes or you want to use a KAT proxy).

 __Email__: